sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

-Spawn is an VR teleoperation platform for advanced robots.
+VR teleoperation platform for advanced robots.
 We handle all the networking, security, and authentication so you can quickly start teleoperating your robot or device within minutes.

 ### Getting started
 Please refer to the Robots directory for setup instructions.